-- We think markets can give a 12-14% CAGR return over next 5 years but with more volatility than we saw over past 15 months. - Be mentally ready for a correction.
-We have built 15% cash in the portfolios. - Stagger investments over next few months.
+- We think markets can give a 12-14% CAGR return over next 5 years. - We will continue to see volatility in the market be mentally ready for corrections.
+We have built 10-15% cash in the portfolios. - Stagger investments over next few months.
 We are investing new money over 12 weeks.